Home About Us Contact Us Shop Online Policies Product Advice

 Figs

-Dessert figs, spicy figs, semi-dried and glace figs and fig conserve.
+Dessert figs, spicy figs, fig conserve and fig paste.

-• Use on a cheese platter or part of an antipasto, sweet or savoury.
+• Perfect with cheese - use on a cheese platter or part of an antipasto, sweet or savoury.

 • Chop and stir through vanilla icecream and serve with a ginger biscuit.